WesleyBryie/ChumBucket/wiki/megathread/games.md

 &nbsp;

-To check if a game has been cracked by the Scene, jump to the [Scene Tracer section on the Megathread's Tools page](https://old.reddit.com/r/Piracy/wiki/megathread/tools#wiki_.25BA_scene_.2F_p2p_tracer_websites).

-For more news of game releases (Scene as well as P2P), visit /r/CrackWatch.
+## ► Introduction

+* **EMPRESS** releases to cs.rin.ru at the Main Forum.
+Use a download manager to grab the links easily.

+* The sites described as having **Scene releases** will contain releases from the Scene groups **CODEX, CPY, SKIDROW, HOODLUM, RELOADED, SIMPLEX, DARKSiDERS, PLAZA**, etc. [What is "The Scene"?](https://old.reddit.com/r/Piracy/comments/32isgo/noobpirate_what_is_a_scene_cracktorrent/)

-Sites labeled **repacks** are for releases that have been repacked from the original release (whether they are Scene, P2P, or GOG).
-Their intent is to provide pre-cracked installations as well as smaller filesizes, and in many cases, also provide DLCs included in the installation.
+* The sites labeled **REPACKS** are for releases that have been repacked from the original release (whether it is a Scene, P2P, or GOG release).
+The intent of a repack is to provide pre-cracked installations as well as smaller filesizes, and in many cases, also provide DLCs included in the installation as an All-In-One package.
+Not to be confused with [The Scene's definition of REPACK](https://old.reddit.com/r/Piracy/comments/9r54lr/what_does_proper_and_repack_mean/)

+* To check if a game has been cracked by the Scene, jump to the [Scene Tracer section on the Megathread's Tools page](https://old.reddit.com/r/Piracy/wiki/megathread/tools#wiki_.25BA_scene_.2F_p2p_tracer_websites).

+* Check the [FAQ page](https://old.reddit.com/r/piracy/wiki/faq#wiki_.25BA_games) for some frequently-asked game-related questions

+* Cracked game downloads will always have a readme `*.txt` or `*.nfo` file containing instructions.
+If you need further assistance, visit /r/CrackSupport

+* For more news of game releases (Scene as well as P2P), visit /r/CrackWatch.
+For more subreddits, such as Console hacking, ROM piracy, etc, visit the [Related Subreddits page](https://old.reddit.com/r/Piracy/wiki/megathread/related_subreddits)

 &nbsp;